Director SenSIP Center and NSF I/UCRC

 ASU Directory Profile

-Research expertise: Digital signal processing, multimedia, speech and audio coding, adaptive filters, real-time processing of sensor data, DSP for media applications
+Research expertise: Digital signal processing (DSP), speech and audio coding, adaptive filters, real-time processing of sensor data, DSP for arts and media applications

 Ph.D., electrical engineering, West Virginia University, 1988

 Recognition and awards